kangleonardo16-eng/homelab/proxmox/README.md

 ## What I Learned

 - The difference between a physical machine and a virtual machine
-- What a hypervisor is.
+- How Proxmox acts as a hypervisor by creating and managing virtual machines
 - How multiple virtual machines can share the same hardware.
 - How to access a server through a web management interface.
 - Basic VM Resource allocation (CPU, memory, storage).